 Fitness: Students are expected to improve their fitness as they progress.
 This is demonstrated by doing good push-ups and other calisthenics, as well as by performing the movements and forms with good endurance.

 Attitude and Protocol: Students should demonstrate a positive and respectful attitude in and out of the Karate Class.
 Respect is to be shown at all times to Parents, Teachers, Friends and Instructors.
-Students should also follow the protocols of the school, such as remembering their Sir's and Ma'ams, keeping their belongings in the proper place (shoes in the shoe bins, clothing and gear in a gear bag in the locker room.) and saluting as they enter and leave the school.
+Students should also follow the protocols of the school, such as remembering their Sir's and Ma'ams, keeping belongings in the proper place (shoes in the shoe bins, clothing and gear in a gear bag) and saluting as they enter and leave the school.